 Hip bistro covered in honeycomb designs and serving crave-worthy pastas

 Quirky doesn’t even begin to describe what chef Ryan Ratino and his team have going at their hotspot on 14th Street.
 The restaurant subscribes to the Parisian movement of “bistronomy” (bistro + gastronomy), which is what you get when you cross upscale French culinary techniques with a casual bistro.
 At Bresca, that translates to imaginative takes on classic dishes and out-there decor.
+So far, the decadent rotating pasta dishes have stolen the show.
 The name literally means honeycomb in Spanish, so bees and hexagons are featured prominently inside the place.
-So far, the pastas have stolen the show, with dishes like a decadent twirl of linguine made with uni, truffles, chili, yeast butter, and porcini mushrooms.
 The interior is sophisticated but kooky, with goldfish heads, preserved moss, and Animorphs-like illustrations adorning the walls.

 Hyper-local, hearth-fired fare from the Mid-Atlantic

 A champion of Mid-Atlantic cuisine, chef Jeremiah Langhorne opened The Dabney with a mission to define the region’s culinary identity.
 He’s doing that by focusing on hardcore hyperlocality in the kitchen.
 For all the extreme measures he goes to, there’s no sacrificing flavor just because you won’t find imported olives or Alaskan king crab on the menu.
 His dishes sing the praises of seasonal ingredients that can be grown or foraged in the area.
 Most of the food prepared in the Michelin-starred kitchen come out of the massive wood-burning hearth, which is quite a presence in the dining room.